Dentin phosphoprotein

-Dentin phosphoprotein, or phosphophoryn, is one of three proteins formed from dentin sialophosphoprotein and is important in the regulation of mineralization of dentin, one of the main constituent materials of teeth (see dentinogenesis).

-Phosphophoryn is the most acidic protein ever discovered and has an isoelectric point of 1.
+Phosphophoryn is the carboxyl-terminal fragment of DSPP.
+Before dentin sialophosphoprotein becomes cleaved the order of components in the precursor molecule are DSP-DGP-DPP.
+This indicated that DPP is found in the far end of the protein prior to being processed.
+Once the protein is cleaved, the other two proteins, DSP and DGP, only take part in the initial process of the matrix organization.
+DPP demonstrates its results during the beginning and development of dentin mineralization.
+It is the most acidic protein ever discovered in the biology of vertebrates and has an extremely low isoelectric point of 1.
 This extreme acidity is achieved by its amino acid sequence.
 Many portions of its chain are repeating \sD\sS\sS\s (aspartic acid-serine-serine) sequences.
-In protein chemistry, net acidity equates to negative charge.
-Being highly negative, dentin phosphoprotein is able to attract large amounts of calcium.
-In vitro studies also indicate phosphophoryn can initiate hydroxyapatite formation.
+In this situation, the serine is quite often phosphorylated.
+On the other hand, the aspartic acid typically contributes to a consistent negative charge.
+In protein chemistry, net acidity equates to a negative electrostatic charge.
+Being highly negative, dentin phosphoprotein is able to attract large amounts of calcium with high infinity.
+In vitro studies also indicate phosphophoryn can initiate hydroxyapatite crystal formation which validates its principal role in the biomineralization of dentin.